E-file · Download · Deliver

 The , "Transmittal of Employer-Provided Health Insurance Offer and Coverage Information Returns," vary based on the method of filing:

-• Electronic Filing: If filing electronically, the deadline is generally March 31st of the year following the calendar year to which the information relates.
+• Electronic Filing: If filing electronically, the deadline is Monday, March 31st, 2025.
 Electronic filing is mandatory for Applicable Large Employers (ALEs) that are filing 10 or more .

-• Paper Filing: If filing on paper (permitted for those submitting fewer than 10 Form 1095-C returns), the deadline is typically February 28th of the year following the calendar year to which the information relates.
+• Paper Filing: If filing on paper (permitted for those submitting fewer than 10 Form 1095-C returns), the deadline is Friday, February 28th, 2025.

 These are subject to change, and it's essential to consult the IRS instructions or the IRS website for the most current information.
 Missing the deadline can result in , so timely filing is critical.
 Employers may also explore the possibility of obtaining an if needed.